The Universe

 What has all of this to do with atheism?

-However, this does not mean that these atheists incorporate the entire scientific literature in their belief system.
+Humanists do not believe every single theory of science.
+They do not incorporate the entire scientific literature in their belief system.
 Nobody can do that.
-It just means that they believe that science is the best method to learn about the physical world.
-You can believe in the utility of science without knowing all scientific theories.
+They just believe that that science is the best method to learn about the physical world.
+Now why is that?
+It is because scientific theories have a number of properties:

 Science is not the truth.